ovh/docs/pages/platform/public-cloud/put_an_instance_in_rescue_mode/guide.en-gb.md

 First, log in to the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external} and click the `Public Cloud`{.action} menu.

-Next, select your PCI project from the side-menu on the left of the screen.
+Next, select your Public Cloud project from the side-menu on the left of the screen and go to Instances.

 ![control panel](images/compute.png){.thumbnail}